-- 4024 medical costs deemed to be paid by the employee in respect of the employee, his or her spouse and child, and - 3813 medical costs deemed to be paid by the employee in respect of other relatives or dependants.
+- 4024 medical service costs deemed to be paid by the employee in respect of the employee, his or her spouse and child, and - 3813 medical service costs incurred on behalf of an employee.

 The medical expenses reported against code 4024 are added to the expenses already reflected against code 3813 on the tax certificate.